-Historically, Nebraska has not limited Health & Safety investments in a home to a "per-unit dollar cost" but allocates between 20-23 percent of its annual allocation to cover Health & Safety related expenditures in homes state-wide.
+In the past, Nebraska has not limited Health & Safety investments in a home to a "per-unit dollar cost" but allocates between 20-22 percent of its annual allocation to cover Health & Safety related expenditures in homes state-wide.
 This annual percentage allocation is reviewed and evaluated annually by NDEE staff.

-Based on this review the DOE PY 2024-2025 the estimated state-wide per dwelling unit limit Health & Safety expenditure is \$1,800.
+Based on this review the DOE PY 2025-2026 the estimated state-wide per dwelling unit limit Health & Safety expenditure is \$1,800.
 Units may exceed the \$1,800 limit if approved in advance by NDEE on a case-by-case basis.